sweezyxxx/sweezyxxx/README.md

-# Hi, I'm Temirlan Almukhamedov
+# Hi, I'm Temirlan
-I am a beginner Flutter developer with a strong interest in building modern mobile applications.
+I am a developer with a strong interest in building modern mobile applications.
 Currently focused on improving my skills in **Dart**, **Flutter**, and mobile architecture.

 ## Education